-Mr. Southall is a principal with Earthcycle Design, LLC, a landscape architecture, urban planning and community resilience design firm, based in Lexington, Kentucky.
-He is a professional landscape architect in Kentucky and Ohio, a LEED accredited professional BD+C with the US Green Building Council (USGBC), and a certified planner with the American Planning Association.
+Mr. Southall, RLA, LEED AP BD+C, ASLA, AICP, is a principal with Earthcycle Design, LLC, a landscape architecture, urban planning and community resilience design firm, based in Lexington, KY.
+He is a Professional Landscape Architect in Kentucky and Ohio, a LEED Accredited Professional BD+C with the US Green Building Council (USGBC), and a Certified Planner with the American Planning Association.
 Mr. Southall has over 25 years of professional experience in planning, design and project management.
-He has applied his sustainability design experience on a multitude of projects ranging in magnitude and complexity including: urban and site design for institute and community facilities with an emphasis on education and public outreach pertaining to green infrastructure (GI), low impact development (LID) and sustainable sites.
+He has applied his sustainability design experience on a multitude of projects ranging in magnitude and complexity including: urban and site design for institute and community facilities with an emphasis on education and public outreach pertaining to Green Infrastructure (GI), Low Impact Development (LID) and Sustainable Sites.
 Mr. Southall has presented on an assortment of sustainable practices and topics at statewide, regional and national conferences.
 In 2008, he shared the State of Kentucky Governor’s Award for Environmental Leadership.
 In 2009, he received an Environmental Commission Award from Lexington-Fayette Urban County Government for his environmental outreach and sustainable design efforts in Lexington.
 Mr. Southall graduated from the University of Kentucky with a Bachelor of Science in Landscape Architecture.
-Currently, he serves as one of 12 Sustainable Champions for American Planning Association (APA), serves on the steering committee of Empower Lexington (a climate action plan to reduce CO2), and serves as treasurer for LFUCG’s Environmental Commission.
+Currently, he serves as one of twelve Sustainable Champion for American Planning Association (APA), serves on the steering committee of Empower Lexington (a climate action plan to reduce CO2), and as Treasurer for LFUCG’s Environmental Commission.
 In March 2017, Mr. Southall completed a three-day Climate Reality Leadership Corps training to become a Climate Reality Leader and served as Mentor in October, 2017.
-He is a past chapter president and Trustee of Kentucky ASLA, past Board of Directors member for Southeast Stormwater Association (SeSWA), and Market Leadership Advisory Board (MLAB) member for USGBC Kentucky.
-Mr. Southall is a member of American Society of Landscape Architects and the American Planning Association.
+He is a past Chapter President and Trustee of Kentucky ASLA, past Board of Director member for Southeast Stormwater Association (SeSWA), and Market Leadership Advisory Board (MLAB) for USGBC Kentucky.
+Mr. Southall is a member of American Society of Landscape Architects and American Planning Association.

 AIA Provider Statement: